Can I get involved in the work you do?

 How can I raise a concern or complaint?

-If a problem happens you can either speak to the person concerned or if you prefer contact the Patient Advice and Liaison Service (PALS) who will listen to your concerns.
-The PALS team is available:
+If a problem happens you can either speak to the person concerned or if you prefer contact the Patient Experience team who will listen to your concerns:

-The Patient Advice and Liaison Service (PALS) can also provide confidential help, advice, information and guidance on all aspects of healthcare.
-Please note the PALS team cannot provide medical advice.
+The Patient Experience team can also provide confidential help, advice, information and guidance on all aspects of healthcare.
+Please note the Patient Experience team cannot provide medical advice.

 Who do I contact if I want to raise a concern or comment on the care received from my GP?